danilo-montes-code/Rec-Programs/README.md

 # Rec-Programs
-Programs that I maded for rec in my spare time
+Programs that I made in my spare time.